itsjameshan/tweet-gary/README.md

   * `DB_NAME = "your_db_name"`

 * If you want to change the search key words, replace the keywords in the first line of `setting.py`.

+## Step 3.
+Run the script
+#### Pandas dashboard

 * Run `scraper.py`.
-It will create a table named gary under the new database.
-And search #garyvee related tweets and store them in the databse.
-Use `Ctrl + C` to stop.
+It will scrape gary related tweets in real-time.
+It creates a table named gary under the new database.
+And search tweets which have `#garyvee`, `Gary vee`, `GaryVee`, `Gary Vaynerchuk`, `vaynermedia` and store them in the databse.
+Use `Ctrl + C` to stop the script.

-#### Pandas dashboard

-Run the `app.py` script from the repository root folder.
+* Run `app.py` from the repository root folder.
 Copy and paste **`http://0.0.0.0:5002/`** to your browser.
 The browser will show the map and charts in **about 7 seconds** after loading data from the database, and show
 * **Number of tweets** in a period of time,
 * The users **followers numbers**,
 * **Tweets content** when used garyvee hashtag,
 * which **states** the tweets came from if the user's location is set on, and
 * User **nearby location** on an map if the user's location is set "on".

 The number of tweeets in timestamp charts will show once tweets collected from more than one hour.
 The `app.py` script will load less than 10 tweets if any tweets has been collected at the monent of starting the script.
-Otherwise, the script will load an example file data.json to show gary related tweets collected previously.
-If you tereminate `app.py` by `Ctrl + C` and re-run `app.py`, done't forget clear the cache of your browser before re-run.
+Otherwise, the script will load an example file data.json to show gary related tweets collected previously. **If you tereminate `app.py` by `Ctrl + C` and re-run `app.py`, done't forget clear the cache of your browser before re-run**.

 ## Reference
 This project is inspired by: